 Prepare your slate beforehand.
 You can perform your slate using the persona of the character that you are auditioning for.

 If you stumble over your lines, improvise a little and maintain your character.
 This way, you can transition well to your next scene and get you momentum back.
 Casting directors hate it if you break character in the middle of the audition.

 Auditions can be the most nerve-wracking experience.
 However, you should do your best to relax by regulating your breathing.

 Waiting can be hard.
 After an audition, don’t waste your time doing nothing but waiting for the notice that says that you got the part.
 Force yourself to move on and try out on another audition.

 If you suffer a rejection or sudden drop of auditions, do not panic.
 Remember that rejections and slumps are an important part of your chosen career.
 Instead of wallowing in your sorrows and pitying yourself, use these setbacks to fuel your drive.
 Focus on improving your craft.

 When it comes to auditions, there is really no clear process on how to be successful.
 Sometimes, you do everything right, but luck is just not on your side.
 But what is mentioned in this ultimate guide to movie auditions will surely get you through many auditions with flying colors.
 Just keep in mind to be observant and be always ready—who knows, maybe lady luck will smile on you during your next audition.
 Nonetheless, don’t leave everything to luck.
 Be prepared, and try to constantly learn and improve your skills.
 Your hard work will surely pay off.

-If you feel you are ready now to go to auditions, visit ExploreTalent.com for auditions and casting calls information.
+And that was the ultimate guide to movie auditions and if you feel you are ready now to go to auditions, visit ExploreTalent.com for auditions and casting calls information.